gualtierotesta/gualtierotesta.github.io/about.md

 Test Driven Development (TDD) and software testing methodologies and techniques are my main interests, without forgetting about coding and code quality.

-I work and live close to Milan, Italy.
+I work and live close to Milan, Italy, Europe.

 ## My books